brnakin/llm-egress-guard/docs/future_sprint_notes.md

 ### 2. Critical Gaps & Engineering Feedback
 #### A. The "Context" Gap (Priority: High)
 *   **Observation:** `app/parser.py` is currently a pass-through stub. `app/pipeline.py` passes the full text to all detectors.
 *   **Risk:** LLMs frequently output code tutorials.
-If an LLM writes: "You can use `curl -X POST...`" in a markdown code block, your current cmd detector will likely flag it as a "Command Injection" risk, generating false positives on explain-only snippets.
+If an LLM writes: "You can use `curl -X POST...`" in a markdown code block, your current cmd detector will likely flag it as a "Command Injection" risk.
 *   **Feedback:** You need the Context-Aware Parser immediately.
 *   **Action:** Update `parser.py` to split text into segments: `[("text", "Here is the code"), ("code", "curl ...")]`.
 *   **Action:** Modify `scan_all` to allow detectors to subscribe to specific contexts (e.g., cmd detector should potentially be stricter in code blocks but lenient in text blocks, or vice-versa depending on your threat model).

 #### B. Linear Scanning Performance (Priority: Medium)
 *   **Observation:** In `app/pipeline.py`, `scan_all` iterates through every detector sequentially.
 *   **Risk:** You currently have ~40 regex rules.
 If this grows to 400 (common in DLP), your latency will spike linearly.
-The < 40ms target will be missed on large inputs, especially when combined with context-aware segmentation overhead.
+The < 40ms target will be missed on large inputs.
 *   **Feedback:**
     *   **Short Term:** Keep as is, it's fine for MVP.
     *   **Long Term:** Implement a Multi-Pass architecture.
 Use a fast string search algorithm (like Aho-Corasick) to scan for "trigger keywords" first.
 Only run complex regexes (like the AWS Secret Key regex) if a relevant keyword (e.g., "AKIA", "aws", "key") is present.